The Lord of the Rings: The Rings of Power season 1: Casting

 In March 2021, Budge said he left the series after filming several episodes and explained that Amazon decided to recast his role, reported to be the Tolkien character Celebrimbor, after reviewing the first episodes.
 Due to the COVID-19 pandemic, further casting was restricted to actors in New Zealand at the time.
-Charles Edwards, who was starring in the New Zealand-based series Under the Vines (2021–present), auditioned for Celebrimbor and Weber said it was a moment of luck for the producers.
+Charles Edwards, who was starring in the New Zealand-based series Under the Vines (2021–2024), auditioned for Celebrimbor and Weber said it was a moment of luck for the producers.
 His casting was announced in July along with that of Will Fletcher, Amelie Child-Villiers, and Beau Cassidy.
 Logistical issues following Celebrimbor's recasting led to a subplot between him and the Dwarves being removed.

 Seven of the main actors were New Zealanders and a third of the season's 124 speaking roles went to New Zealand actors.
 The rest of the cast came from Australia, Sri Lanka, the UK, and the US.
 The cast did not know which characters they were portraying until they arrived in New Zealand, and alternate scripts were written to hide the big character reveals.
 This secrecy led to theories and speculation about who could be portraying Sauron.
 Some fans identified a character in a trailer that they thought could be actor Anson Boon as Sauron's Annatar disguise.
 Weber said this was actually Bridie Sisson as a different character.
 The finale reveals that Vickers's Halbrand is Sauron in disguise.
 He learned this during the production break after filming the first two episodes, but suspected the character's villainous nature during auditions when he was asked to recite a monologue given by Satan in John Milton's poem Paradise Lost (1667).
 There was also speculation about the identity of the Stranger; the finale reveals that he is a Wizard and references dialogue spoken by Gandalf in The Lord of the Rings.
-Other Tolkien characters that were adapted for the season include the Dwarven kings Durin IV (Arthur) and Durin III (Mullan); the Númenórean rulers Tar-Míriel (Addai-Robinson), Ar-Pharazôn (Gravelle), and Tar-Palantir (Ken Blackburn); and Galadriel's brother Finrod (Fletcher).
+Other Tolkien characters adapted for the season include the Dwarven kings Durin IV (Arthur) and Durin III (Mullan); the Númenórean rulers Tar-Míriel (Addai-Robinson), Ar-Pharazôn (Gravelle), and Tar-Palantir (Ken Blackburn); and Galadriel's brother Finrod (Fletcher).